 Local vs External Users or who can send to whom

-With an email system, you have your users that can send emails to anyone on the Internet (assuming your not using a secret internal military email system), and users on the Internet can send emails to your users.
+With an email system, you have your users that can send emails to anyone on the Internet (assuming your not using a secret internal military email system), and users on the Internet can send emails to your internal/local users.
 Furthermore, users on the Internet cannot send emails to other users on the Internet through your email system.

 LiquidFiles starts with this exact assumption.
 You have internal/local users, that can send files to anyone on the Internet.
 And you have external users that can send files back to you.
 External users cannot send files to other external users.

 If we look at an example system at https://liquidfiles.springfield.com/, we can see the following users configured: